 What about changes?

 Once registered with us, food business operators must ensure that we always have up-to-date information on their food business establishment.
 Food business operators must notify us of any significant change of activity, or closure.
-Any change in operator of the food business must be made by the new food business operator, and a new food business registration form will need to be completed.
+Any change in operator of the food business must be made by the new food business operator, and a new food business registration online form will need to be completed.